How to Recover from Holiday Gluten Exposure

 - Turmeric is a member of the ginger family that contains the active ingredient curcumin, which is known for its antioxidant and anti-inflammatory properties.
 My anti-inflammatory smoothie with turmeric is a great drink to help you quickly recover from getting glutened.

-3. Heal your gut to keep your immune system functioning optimally.
+3. Repair your gut to keep your immune system functioning optimally.

 Nearly 80% of our immune system is in our gut.
 Having a healthy gut is crucial for optimal health.
-The four things below will help you heal your gut.
+The four things below will help you repair your gut.

 - Probiotics.
 Routinely, I recommend taking a highly concentrated probiotic (25-100 billion units) a day to maintain healthy levels of good bacteria.
 I advise my patients to “double-up” on their probiotic dose for a week after a gluten exposure.